Building meaningful relationships

 But how many friendships last 23 years?
 Friendships, while valuable, often fade due to changes in circumstances, interests, or locations.
 Studies indicate the average friendship lasts 10 to 17 years, highlighting the unique endurance of family ties.

-In the end, memories blur, and we are forgotten.
-Yet in the act of connecting, we transcend time.
+In the end, memories fade and we may be forgotten, but in the act of connecting, we leave a lasting imprint that transcends the limits of time.

 … But every time I meet somebody new